Corporate Vice President and General Manager, Internet of Things Group (IOTG)

-General Manager, Intelligent Solutions Division (ISD), Internet of Things (IoT) Solutions Group
+General Manager, Intelligent Solutions Division (ISD), Internet of Things (IoT) Group

 Kumar Balasubramanian is the General Manager of the Intelligent Solutions Division (ISD) at Intel.
 ISD designs and deploys connected, managed, and secured technologies for intelligent systems and the emerging Internet of Things.
 Since joining Intel in 1990, he has held various technical and management positions in the areas of strategic software enabling, microprocessor architecture, and silicon design.
 Prior to his current role, Kumar led software alliances with the global software ecosystem.
 A member of the Intel Enterprise Board of Advisors committee, Kumar has represented Intel at various enterprise industry forums, published several technical articles, and been granted a patent.
 Kumar holds a master’s degree in computer engineering from Dartmouth College.

-General Manager, Segments and Broad Market Division, Internet of Things Solutions Group (ISG)
+General Manager, Segments and Broad Market Division, Internet of Things Group (IOTG)

 Jim joined Intel in 2000 as a member of the Industry Marketing team within the Embedded Intel Architecture (IA) Division.
 Since then, Jim has held a variety of positions within Intel, including Embedded IA Channel marketing manager, Pricing director, and Business Operations director.
 Jim holds a Bachelor’s degree in Liberal Arts from Hamilton College in Clinton, NY and a Masters of Business Administration from Arizona State University WP Carey School of Business.

-Director of Advanced Driving Technologies, Automotive Solutions Division, Internet of Things (IoT) Solutions Group
+Director of Advanced Driving Technologies, Transportation Solutions Division, Internet of Things (IoT) Group

 Sam leads development and implementation of both business and engineering strategies targeted at accelerating the proliferation of a spectrum of forward-looking intelligent commuting technologies such as Advanced Driver Assist Systems (ADAS), Autonomous Vehicle Capabilities, and Intelligent Transportation Infrastructure.